 The multiple award-winning Wild Sage American Bistro is a ‘comfortable fine dining’ establishment in a warm and intimate environment.
-Serving creative dishes that highlight fresh locally sourced ingredients since 2006, the team at Wild Sage is respectful of their customers’ dietary needs and offers a gluten-free menu in addition to their regular menu and will happily create dishes for other dietary restrictions.
+Serving creative dishes that highlight fresh locally sourced ingredients, the team at Wild Sage also offer a gluten-free menu and will happily create dishes for other dietary restrictions.
 Succulent choices on the menus include the gluten-free goat cheese stuffed chicken breast with balsamic bing cherries, wild arugula salad, Kansas City bacon lardons, and white cheddar grits and the bouillabaisse with halibut, wild shrimp, scallops, and mussels in a tomato broth with garlic bread and saffron aioli.

 Wild Sage American Bistro, 916 W. 2nd Ave., Spokane, WA, USA, +1 509 456 7575

 Fire Artisan Pizza